dammafra/drysland/README.md

 <img src="./screens/settings.png" alt="Settings"  >

-Drysland offers a simple toggle between Performance and Quality modes.
-This setting adjusts shadows, water effects, and other visual details to strike a balance between smooth performance and visual fidelity.
+Drysland offers a simple toggle between Quality and Performance modes.
+This setting adjusts shadows, water effects, and other visual details to strike a balance between visual fidelity and smooth performance.
 Your preference is saved and applied automatically each time you return.

 ### Mobile-Friendly